adedayomoshood/wfd-challenge/README.md

 # Women First Digital Frontend Challenge

-This application is a simple react application built as a solution to the Archimydes Frontend coding challenge.

 This challenge is broken into two parts.

 - Build a responsive HTML Page using this [Figma Design](https://www.figma.com/file/Y9ozgdHUYURAMABTb21frP/dreamshare-website-template-areto?node-id=0%3A1).